Dr. Fuhrman’s Multivitamin and Mineral Supplements

 Deficiency of Vitamin D, the sunshine vitamin, is very common because many avoid sun exposure, wear sunscreen or spend most of their time indoors.
 Avoiding the sun may protect against skin damage, but a vitamin D insufficiency can be an important contributing factor in the progression of osteoporosis.
-A lack of vitamin D is also thought to contribute to several cancers, autoimmune diseases, diabetes, cardiovascular disease, and depression.28 Taking supplemental vitamin D is highly recommended.
-Dr. Fuhrman's multivitamin and mineral supplements supply a higher dose than the standard RDI because there is evidence that the current RDI is insufficient.30 The level of supplementation necessary for individuals to reach optimal serum 25(OH)D levels may vary.
+A lack of vitamin D is also thought to contribute to several cancers, autoimmune diseases, diabetes, cardiovascular disease, and depression.26 Taking supplemental vitamin D is highly recommended.
+Gentle Care Formula,, Men’s Daily Formula + D3 and Women’s Daily Formula + D3 contain a vegan form of vitamin D3 (cholecalciferol), which has been shown to be more effective at raising blood vitamin D levels than vitamin D2.27 Gentle Prenatal and Pixie Vites contain non-vegan vitamin D3.
+Dr. Fuhrman’s multivitamin and mineral supplements supply a higher dose than the standard RDI because there is evidence that the current RDI is insufficient.28 The level of supplementation necessary for individuals to reach optimal serum 25(OH)D levels may vary.
 Levels should be assessed by blood test and supplementation should be adjusted accordingly.
 For some that will be 1000-2000 IU, but others may require more.
-For additional vitamin D supplementation, Dr. Fuhrman's Osteo-Sun is available, combining an optimal blend of calcium, D, and other supportive minerals.
+For additional vitamin D supplementation, Dr. Fuhrman’s Osteo-Sun is available, combining an optimal blend of calcium, D, and other supportive minerals.

 HIGHLIGHTING SOME OF THE MINERALS